-Prince Henry of Wales, the second son of Charles Prince of Wales and Lady Diana Spencer, the daughter of John, Earl Spencer, was born on 15 September, 1984, at St. Mary's Hospital, Paddington, West London.
+Prince Harry of Wales, the second son of Charles Prince of Wales and Lady Diana Spencer, the daughter of John, Earl Spencer, was born on 15 September, 1984, at St. Mary's Hospital, Paddington, West London.
 He was baptized with the names Henry Charles Albert David at St. George's Chapel, Windsor Castle, though is always known as simply Harry.

 A red haired and decidedly impish featured little boy, Harry followed in the footsteps of his elder brother, Prince William in attending Mrs. Mynor's Nursery School in London and later Wetherby and Ludgrove Schools.
 His mother was determined that both her young sons should have as normal a life as possible and accordingly often took them on outings to amusement parks and the cinema, always unfortunately, with the attendant flock of photographers in her wake.